bokertof/deep_learning/README.md

 # deep_learning

-1) Word2Vec - one of possible ways to get words embeddings.
+1) Word2Vec - one of the possible ways to get words embeddings.
 Both CBOW and SkipGram approaches are implemented.